The kit chassis is a one piece item

 Production fuel filler cab extension made from stretched sprue

-When it comes to the cab interior no mention of any radio devices are mentioned in the N & B reference book.
+When it comes to the cab interior no mention of any radio device is mentioned in the Nuts & Bolt reference book.
 However, the kit does supply one as well as a whole bunch of electrical boxes you are instructed to add on the passenger side wall.
 This is where you need to make a decision.
-If you want to add the bulkhead and add both rifle racks, the electrical boxes will be in the way on the passenger side!
-I had already added the radio and electrical boxes so rather than re-work this area
+If you want to add the bulkhead and add both rifle racks, the electrical boxes will be in the way!

 Witness marks on the underside of the cab roof which aids removal of a section of roof on all the flak variant kits.